ufal/whisper_streaming/README.md

   --start_at START_AT   Start processing audio at this time.
   --backend {faster-whisper,whisper_timestamped}
                         Load only this backend for Whisper processing.
+  --vad                 Use VAD = voice activity detection, with the default parameters.
+  --buffer_trimming {sentence,segment}
+                        Buffer trimming strategy -- trim completed sentences marked with punctuation mark and detected by sentence segmenter, or the completed segments returned by Whisper.
+Sentence segmenter must be installed for "sentence" option.
+  --buffer_trimming_sec BUFFER_TRIMMING_SEC
+                        Buffer trimming length threshold in seconds.
+If buffer length is longer, trimming sentence/segment is triggered.
   --offline             Offline mode.
   --comp_unaware        Computationally unaware simulation.
-  --vad                 Use VAD = voice activity detection, with the default parameters.
 ```

 Example: